q-sys-community/q-sys-plugin-shure-ani4in/README.md

-# q-sys-plugin-shure-ani4in
+# Shure ANI4IN

-Q-SYS Control plugin for the Shure ANI4IN
+A control plugin for the Shure ANI4IN Audio Network Interface

+## Features

+- Metadata extraction